vrjuliao/lac/paper-reviews/Dala-simple-capability-based-dynamic-language-design.md

     But the author did not say where Dala is in.
 4. Things in the paper that were hard to understand.
    1. Section 2.1: lines 123 until 127:
-   Why hash maps have this problem?
+   Why do hash maps have this problem?